EugeneButovka/api_with_metrics_and_iaac/README.md

 ### Load tests
-Run the app and use command line:
+Run the app and use command line from the root of the project:
 ```
 jmeter -n -t Api_load_tests_jmeter.jmx
 ```